chumbalayaa/FantasyDraft/README.md

 FantasyDraft
 ============

-This will ensure a victorious fantasy football season for Chums and Karson
+This will ensure a victorious fantasy football season for Chums

 ####v 1.0